IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 ## Installing Db2 Community Edition on macOS

 You can install Db2 Community Edition on macOS either natively or by using Docker containers.
-Colima is a lightweight alternative to Docker Desktop that provides excellent compatibility with macOS systems.
+Colima is a lightweight alternative for Docker Desktop that provides excellent compatibility with macOS systems.

 ### Prerequisites